kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 +--------------+-----------+-----------+
 ```

-**Note5:** There is a small discrepancy between some of the attributes used in queries and outside of them.
+**Note:** There is a small discrepancy between some of the attributes used in queries and outside of them.
 First, `Collection.name` will return the *path* to a collection (`Collection.path` does not exist).
 Given a collection `col`, this is the same as printing `col.path`.
 In contrast, `col.name` will print the name of the collection, e.g. if `col.path` is "/yourZone/home/userName/training", `col.name` is "training".
 Second, `DataObject.path` will return the location where the data object is *physically stored*, whereas `obj.path` will return the path of the parent collection followed by `obj.name`.
 Therefore, in order to obtain the path to a data object via a query, you should **not** extract `DataObject.path` but `Collection.name + '/' + DataObject.name`.

 #  Exercises